Who This Is For

 Four Personas We Serve in Financial Services

 Independent RIAs make their own vendor decisions but are the most over-solicited segment in financial services.
-The SEC Marketing Rule (Rule 206(4)-1) shapes what language works, custodian lock-in (Schwab, Fidelity, Altruist) determines what's even usable, and RIA principals make decisions in 15-minute windows between client meetings.
-Skyp's AI references each advisor's custodian platform, AUM tier, and practice model from SEC IARD filings — so every email demonstrates the kind of specificity that earns replies from skeptical advisors.
+The SEC Marketing Rule shapes what language works.
+Custodian lock-in with Schwab, Fidelity, or Altruist determines what's even usable.
+And RIA principals make decisions in 15-minute windows between client meetings.

 Wealth advisors at Morgan Stanley, UBS, Merrill, LPL, and Raymond James operate under institutional constraints that RIAs don't face.
-Home-office compliance screens vendor emails before the advisor sees them, FINRA Rule 3110 supervisory requirements dictate what tools are approvable, and book portability concerns dominate every technology decision.
-Skyp writes outreach that addresses the firm-specific constraint in the first paragraph — because advisors who see you understand their approval process are the ones who forward your email to their regional manager.
+Home-office compliance screens vendor emails before the advisor sees them.
+FINRA Rule 3110 supervisory requirements dictate what tools are approvable.
+And book portability concerns dominate every technology decision.

 Selling to CUOs, CTOs, and Heads of Underwriting at P&C carriers, MGAs, and reinsurers means navigating formal RFP procurement, state DOI oversight, and gatekeeper-dense org structures.
 Insurance purchasing decisions flow through actuarial model validation and data governance review before anyone signs.
-Skyp references specific AM Best data, state filings, and line-of-business context to position your outreach for the next evaluation cycle — because the vendors who win in insurance are the ones who respect the procurement process rather than trying to shortcut it.

-Pension fund CIOs and investment officers make decisions through investment consultants (Mercer, Aon, Cambridge Associates), scheduled board meetings, and ERISA-shaped fiduciary frameworks.
+Pension fund CIOs and investment officers make decisions through investment consultants like Mercer, Aon, and Cambridge Associates.
+Decisions also flow through scheduled board meetings and ERISA-shaped fiduciary frameworks.
 Cold email to a pension fund doesn't drive a direct sale — it initiates a relationship that leads to inclusion in a formal search.
-Skyp monitors public pension board agendas and investment policy statements, and writes each email referencing the fund's published allocation strategy and consultant relationships to demonstrate the homework pension managers expect.

 How AI Personalization Works Within Regulatory Constraints